Back to Events

 These are indicative areas for discussion.

 We invite papers, both theoretical and empirical, that focus on the research themes outlined above.
-We also invite other delegate interested in participating in these deliberations without submitting paper.
+We also invite interested delegates to participate in these deliberations without submitting a paper.
 Authors must submit an extended abstract (Background, research questions/objectives and research methodology, findings, discussion and conclusion) in about 2000 words to Dr Archana Singh, Assistant Professor and Conference Coordinator (email id: email@example.com) not later than July 31, 2022.
 PhD scholars and junior researchers are encouraged to submit their research proposals.
-Relevance of papers, quality of objectives/ research questions and robust methodology would be the critical parameters for selection of the papers in the Conference.
-The Extended Abstract must also contain authors’ names, institutional affiliations, contact number, email and postal address.
+Relevance of papers, quality of objectives/ research questions and robust methodology would be the critical parameters for selection of the papers to be presented at the Conference.
+The extended abstract must contain author name, institutional affiliation, contact number, email and postal address.
 Authors will be notified of acceptance or otherwise by August 15, 2022.
 They will be required to submit the full paper by October 15, 2022.

 Registration and Accommodation

-We have limited accommodation on first-come-first-serve on twin sharing basis.
-‘Registration Fee without Accommodation’ for the Conference covers conference kit, lunch, conference dinner (Day 2), whereas ‘Registration Fee with Accommodation’ includes conference kit, conference dinner (Day 2), breakfast, lunch and dinner, and for four nights i.e., from Feb 21 to 24, 2023.
+We have limited accommodation on first-come-first-serve on twin-sharing basis.
+‘Registration Fee without Accommodation’ for the Conference covers conference kit, lunch, networking dinner (Day 2), whereas ‘Registration Fee with Accommodation’ includes conference kit, networking dinner (Day 2), breakfast, lunch and dinner for four nights, i.e., from Feb 21 to 24, 2023.

 Registration fees are non-refundable.

-Registration Starts for Paper Presenters and other Delegates : January 20, 2023
+Registration Starts for Paper Presenters and other Delegates: January 10, 2023

-Registration Ends for Paper Presenters : February 10, 2023
+Registration Ends for Paper Presenters: February 5, 2023

 Dr Archana Singh